-Travis DiRuzza, PhD earned his bachelor’s degree from Columbia University where he majored in English literature and music while performing in New York City at venues such as the Knitting Factory and Carnegie Hall.
+Travis DiRuzza, PhD earned his bachelor’s degree from Columbia University where he majored in English literature and Music while performing in New York City at venues such as the Knitting Factory and Carnegie Hall.
 He lived in Paris and worked as a professional double-bassist for many years, performing and recording throughout Europe, including France, Spain, Belgium, Netherlands, Germany, Lithuania, and Romania, as well as Lebanon.
 He then moved to Southeast Asia, where he performed and recorded in Thailand, Malaysia, and Nepal.
 Travis received his master’s and doctorate in philosophy and religion from California Institute of Integral Studies (CIIS).
 His master’s thesis treats Plato and Derrida, while his dissertation, Acting a Part in the Ecstatic Love of the Divine, traces the metaphysical concept of participation from its antique origins up through its Christian formulation by Dionysius the Areopagite and Maximus the Confessor.
 Travis also worked at CIIS as the Program Coordinator of the Drama Therapy department for three years.
-Travis currently resides in Siesta Key, Florida with his wife Jessica, where he is the Director of Programs for trustpsyche school.
+Travis currently resides in Siesta Key, Florida with his daughter Luce and wife Jessica, where he is the Director of Programs for trustpsyche school.

 The banner image on this site is a painting by Paul Gaugin, entitled, D’où Venons Nous / Que Sommes Nous / Où Allons Nous (Where Do We Come From?
 What Are We?
 Where Are We Going?).
 These perennial questions are at the root of philosophy and religion no less than art, literature, and astrology.
 Such inquiry fuels and relates my work in these disciplines, letting them breathe together.
 To ask, and to be able to ask, as to our origin, identity, and destination, is for me what it means to be human.